max13fr/Airzonecloud-HomeAssistant/README.md

 ## Introduction

-Allow to view & control all your zones register on your Airzone Cloud account from [Home Assistant](https://www.home-assistant.io/).
+Allow to view & control all your zones register on your Airzone Cloud ([airzonecloud.com](https://airzonecloud.com)) account from [Home Assistant](https://www.home-assistant.io/).

+If you're looking for the main Airzone Cloud *Daikin* ([dkn.airzonecloud.com](https://dkn.airzonecloud.com)), use this plugin : https://github.com/max13fr/AirzonecloudDaikin-HomeAssistant

 ![Screenshot](screenshot.png)